mfogel/polygon-clipping/README.md

 * inner rings will not extend outside the outer ring, nor share an edge with the outer ring
 * inner rings will not overlap, nor share an edge with each other
 * rings will be self-closing
+* rings will not contain repeated points
+* rings will not contain superfluous points (intermediate points along a straight line)
 * rings will not be self-intersecting

 In the event that the result of the operation is the empty set, the output will be an empty array: `[]`.